Who wouldn’t mind having a garden of fresh lavender that not only looks like a sea of violet but smells refreshing as well?

 |Soil pH||English lavenders tolerate relatively more acidic soil.||French lavenders cannot tolerate acidic soil as much as English Lavender.|

-Both are appealing and the one you should plant depends on several factors and requirements.
+Both are appealing and the one you should plant as per his requirements.

 Comparison Between English and French Lavender